 On a conceptual level, RevOps helps to eliminate the misalignment of strategic goals — i.e., the disconnect between different departments.
 If the sales team, marketing teams and customer success departments are unified, it’s easier to ensure that all these areas of the business are moving towards the same goals.

-revenue operations model solves more practical problems too.
+A revenue operations model solves more practical problems too.
 With a solid revenue operations strategy, businesses achieve a single source of truth from which to measure and assess progress.
 This means teams are able to track unified KPIs and metrics, keeping all departments on the right track.

 This unification also extends to technology.
 When technology stacks are misaligned, this leads to significant performance discrepancies between departments.
 RevOps solves this problem by integrating process management and tech usage best practices between separate departments, from sales operations to customer services.